Klaim/stdcxx-privext/proposal/draft.md

     template <>
     private void X<int>::_f2(); //<-Specialization of PEM for X<int>

-Explicit template instantiation of a class will instantiate all of it's member functions.
+Explicit instantiation of a class template will instantiate all of it's member functions.
 This will recursively instantiate any PEMs called by those member functions.
+This follows the same rules as explicit instantiation of a class template which calls free function templates.

     template <typename T>
     class X {